ABC of Rally Raid

 Sentinel

-An acoustic and optical warning system.
-Competitors are warned if a faster vehicle is approaching from behind what should make the overtaking easier.
+An acoustic and visual warning system.
+It warns participants when a faster vehicle is approaching from behind, which should make overtaking easier.

-All service vehicles – i. e. all vehicles except the participants and the press vehicles – must travel from Bivouac to Bivouac on this route specified by the organisation.
+All service vehicles – i.e. all vehicles except for the participants and the press vehicles – must travel from bivouac to bivouac on this route specified by the organisation.

-The part of the stage the competitors have to contest as race against time.
-The time from the start to the finish of the special stage is used for the evaluation of the position in the overall standings.
-The overall result is the combined time of all special stages.
+The part of the stage that the participants have to complete in a race against the clock.
+The time from the start to the finish of the special stage is used to determine the overall position.
+The overall result is the sum of the times of all the special stages.
+The length must not exceed 500 km.

 Stage

-Stages consist of the liaisons, which bring the participants from the bivouac to the start or from the finish to the bivouac – and the special stage.
+A stage consists of liaison sections, which take the participants from the bivouac to the start or from the finish to the bivouac, and the special stage.

 Time card

-The start and finish times are recorded on this document.
-In addition, the co-drivers collect the necessary stamps at the checkpoints.
-(CPs).
+This document records the start and end times.
+In addition, the co-drivers collect the necessary stamps at the checkpoints (CPs).

 Trip Master

-An electronic measuring system (odometer) supposed to support the co-driver.
-It measures the total distance and individual stage distances (for instance between two points in the road book) and can be adjusted by the co-driver.
+An electronic measuring system (odometer) is designed to assist the co-driver.
+It measures the total distance and the individual distances (e.g. between two points in the road book) and can be set by the co-driver.